 Purina Dog Chow has a moderate range of dog food products which is evenly split between dry dog food and wet/canned dog food.

-All of Purina Dog Chow’s recipes are grain-inclusive and they do not produce any grain-free food.
+For those of you wondering if Purina Dog Chow makes grain-free food, all of Purina Dog Chow’s recipes are grain-inclusive and they do not produce any grain-free food.

-Purina Dog Chow has a sub-brand known as Puppy Chow and this sub-ranges includes multiple puppy food recipes.
+Purina Dog Chow has a sub-brand known as Puppy Chow, and this sub-ranges includes multiple puppy food recipes.

-Dog Chow also produces a recipe for small breed dogs and another for large breed puppies.
+Lastly, Dog Chow also produces a recipe for small breed dogs and another for large breed puppies.

 For obvious reasons, the Dog Chow brand from Purina does not produce any cat food recipes, however, Purina has another sub-brand known as Cat Chow which is a cat equivalent of Dog Chow.